John F. Brady (politician): Life and career

 In March 2012, he filed for the office of Sussex County Clerk of The Peace in the November 2012 general election.
-On November 6, 2012, John Brady was elected clerk of the Peace for Sussex County, Delaware.
+On November 6, 2012, Brady was elected clerk of the Peace for Sussex County, Delaware.
 The Clerk of the Peace is the head of the Marriage Bureau for the county, where marriage licenses are issued and upon request, the ceremony is performed.
 Brady was sworn into office in January, 2013.
 As of his retirement Brady performed almost 1000 wedding during his term.

 On June 13, 2012 the Delaware State Senate confirmed him for a six-year term on the Delaware State Industrial Accident Board where he served until March 14, 2018.

 In 2019, the Del-Mar-Va Council presented Brady with the Silver Beaver Award for outstanding service to the local Council and Brady also received the Outstanding Eagle Scout Award from the National Eagle Scout Association.
-He serves as the District Chairman for the Sussex District of Del-Mar-Va Council and the Vice Commodore for Finance for the Northeast Region of the Boy Scouts of America.
+He served as the District Chairman for the Sussex District of Del-Mar-Va Council and the Vice Commodore for Finance for the Northeast Region of the Boy Scouts of America.

 In May 2018 he was appointed law librarian for Sussex County Law Library operated by the Administrative Office of the Courts.
 Known as the Judges library, there is a location in each county of the state.

 He retired as the Political Reporter and Legal Analyst for WRDE-LD, the NBC station in Delaware on December 31, 2018.

-He practices law with his brother at The Brady Law Firm.
+He practiced law with his brother at The Brady Law Firm.

+Brady died after a long illness at his home in Lewes, Delaware, on August 10, 2025, at the age of 66.